 - The Terror adapts the fatal journey of the original book and expands a little further on the fate of the Terror camp: while Crozier is taken captive by the mutineers, they continue their push across the ice, and - unlike in the book - Crozier eventually stumbles upon them after escaping.
 Not only are all them either dead or dying following a brief descent into cannibalism, but one of the last men to expire has gold chains hooked into his face for no apparent reason; his last words are "close."

-- In the Dungeons & Dragons 1st Edition Advanced Dungeon Master's Guide, a Player Character party can force march and travel up to 2x normal distance.
+- Advanced Dungeons & Dragons 1st Edition: According to the Dungeon Master's Guide, a Player Character party can force march and travel up to 2x normal distance.
 During the forced march, beasts of burden have a 10% cumulative chance of dying for each extra 10% of movement.
 All other party members lose 1 Character Level or hit die per extra 10% of movement, and if they reach zero level or zero hit dice, they die of exhaustion.

 - The Secret World mission "The Vanishing Of Tyler Freeborn" kicks off with the eponymous character donning a gas mask and walking into the Fog shrouding Solomon Island, determined to find out what lies behind it.
 This is already pretty foolhardy considering that everyone who's tried to escape the island via crossing the Fog has ended up dead, but once it's made clear that the Fog is an airborne strain of the Filth it becomes downright insane.
 As one of the few characters immune to the effects of the Fog, you follow, wading through the waist-deep ocean and chasing the inexplicable singing until you find yourself in the Red Sargassum Dream - a pocket reality created by the Dreamers.
 After a long and decidedly surreal foot journey, you find yourself back on the shore of Solomon Island, with Tyler's dead body lying close by.

-- SOMA features an underwater version of this: after barely escaping from the monster-infested Theta, a small group of personnel in diving suits flee across the sea-bed in an attempt to reach Omicron.
-However, though there's no monsters along the way, it's soon found that Omicron has been sealed off and none of the base personnel remain alive to cancel the lockdown.
-With all the alternates being either out of reach or sealed as well, the survivors slowly begin to run out of oxygen, until the last two can only sit down on the edge of the continental shelf and wait to die.
+- After barely escaping from the monster-infested Theta, a small group of personnel in diving suits fled across the sea-bed in an attempt to reach Omicron.
+However, though there were no monsters along the way, they soon found that Omicron had been sealed off and none of the base personnel remain alive to cancel the lockdown.
+With all the alternates being either out of reach or sealed as well, the survivors slowly began to run out of oxygen, until the last two could only sit down on the edge of the continental shelf and wait to die.

 - Happens in Valkyria Chronicles 4 when after having their camp raided the Federation Ranger squads are scattered and forced inland through Empire territory.
 Command only tells them to head for the sea without any explanation, a route that goes through a treacherous mountain range in the dead of winter without any appropriate protective gear.
 Any soldiers injured in the field will die quicker than usual thanks to hypothermia, and morale plummets.
 It's possible to get Squad E through it alive, though.
 Only because they get delayed going for a target of opportunity - mountain passes to the coast are very predictable and the other squads walked into a massive ambush, with very few survivors.